Xingxing1018/Navigation-System/README.md

 The image above show how user can choose travel path from Sherman Hall to Students Arcade Building.
 As we can see the apps show information that the road between S 5th Street-East Chalmers Street to East Daniel Street-S 5th Street is closed, so the app take reroute to East Chalmers Street instead.
 This application also can show the image route using mpleaflet library will be shown like below:

 ![alt text](./images/sherman_to_arcade.png "travel map")

-Tasks defined for the assignment are as follows:
-1. Requirement Gathering: All team members
-2. Assigning the task: Nikolaus and Yogeshwar
-3. Data collection: Nikolaus, Yogeshwar and Xingxing
-4. Programming:
-  - logic: Nikolaus and Nihali
-  - coding: Nikolaus and Nihali
-  - OOP: Nikolaus and Yogeshwar
-5. Doctest writing: Siti and Xingxing
-6. Blackbox testing: Siti and Xingxing
-7. Refactoring: Nikolaus
-8. Report writing: Siti and Xingxing